AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-iterative.md

 ## Public Inputs

-The structure of this public inputs aligns with that of the [tail private kernel circuit](./private-kernel-tail.md) and the [tail public kernel circuit](./public-kernel-tail.md).
+The structure of this public inputs aligns with that of [tail private kernel circuit](./private-kernel-tail.md), [initial public kernel circuit](./public-kernel-initial.md), and [tail public kernel circuit](./public-kernel-tail.md).

 ### Constant Data